 To develop a successful publicity campaign, the team at Plant Powered Press will:

-- Interpret public opinion, attitudes, or issues that may impact your brand.
+- Interpret public opinion, attitudes, or current issues that may impact your brand.

 - Identify a unique point of interest (an ‘angle’) that will elicit interest from the media.